 Why it is important

 The World Health Organisation recommends that all babies are exclusively breastfed for the first six months of life.
-Breastfeeding provides extensive health benefits to the nursing child.
-It is singularly the best way of satisfying all your baby’s nutritional needs and should be a resource that is freely available and accessible for all.
-It is for these reasons that all women who are struggling to breastfeed should be given sufficient help and support to overcome the barriers they face, whether they are medical, physical, emotional or a combination of the three.
+Breastfeeding is singularly the best way of satisfying all your baby’s nutritional needs and should be a resource that is freely available and accessible for all.
+It is for these reasons that all women who are struggling to breastfeed should be given sufficient help and support to overcome the barriers they face, whether these are medical, physical, emotional or a combination of the three.
 Such support might include, speaking to a lactation specialist, as well as taking pharmacological or herbal supplements (galactogogues) to help.
 For a detailed summary of these approaches, click here.

 - Joham, Anju E., et al. “Obesity, Polycystic Ovary Syndrome and Breastfeeding: an Observational Study.”
 Acta Obstetricia Et Gynecologica Scandinavica, vol. 95, no. 4, 18 Jan.
 2016, pp. 458–466., doi:10.1111/aogs.12850.